umeshksingla/femaleflyGLMHMM/README.md

 Scripts are provided to run training jobs on Slurm-based clusters (we tested on Princeton Della).
 * **Configure**: Edit `submit_slurm.py` to set job parameters.
 * **Submit**: Run `python submit_slurm.py`.
 This script automatically generates configurations and calls `run_slurm.sh` to submit jobs.

+> **Note:** This implementation builds on [Dynamax](https://probml.github.io/dynamax/index.html) and JAX and can also be used to reproduce results from similar input-driven HMM studies, such as *Calhoun et al., 2019*.